imahdio/HTML-Essential-Training/05-Images and Graphics/README.md

 > - newer format for the web than GIFs or JPGs
 > - sometimes does a better job than a GIF or JPG at compressing the kind of images that the GIF or JPG format likes, but not always.

+in quest of-try to find or obtain it

 quest-a long search for something that is difficult to find

 photograph-to take a picture using a camera